 The famous “word of mouth” business approach has been around for centuries.
 Whether you were a bread maker, dressmaker, tailor or a dentist, having satisfied customers who told others about your quality products and great service was the best way to get people in the door.
-As we fast forward to 2017, we understand that a shift in the way we do business has taken place.
-The digital age is in full swing.
+As we fast forward to the present, we understand that a shift in the way we do business has taken place.
+The digital age is in full swing!

 Today, it’s important for businesses to not only have a physical location but a virtual one, too, because consumers today search for businesses, services and products online.
 This has given rise to websites where consumers get the opportunity to write or read reviews about the products or services they get from these businesses.
 And there it is.
 Word of mouth has now metamorphosed into what’s now called an online review.
 This new “word of mouth” is not only being shared with a few neighbors; anyone in the world can see it, clearly demonstrating the power and importance of online reviews.Why Online Reviews Matter

 According to BrightLocal Local Consumer Review Survey, 84 percent of people trust online reviews as much as a personal recommendation.
 Other reasons why online reviews are important to your dental or vision office include: